September 30, 2018

 The back story

 The Russian embassy in Mongolia declined our tourist visa and gave us a strict 10-day transit visa to cross 4000km, get on the ferry to Japan and leave – or risk a big fine, deportation and ban from Russia.
 That meant only 8 days of actual riding (we’d need to be at customs on the 9th day in the morning and on the boat on the 10th day).
 So, it was crucial everything went as smoothly as possible for us to make it to Vladivostok in time.
-We would have felt more optimistic if it wasn’t 4000km through Siberia, two-up on an already overloaded and broken bike, with tyres that were well past it, a damaged clutch cable and oil leak.
+We would have felt more optimistic if it wasn’t 4000km through Siberia, two-up on an already overloaded and broken motorbike, with tyres that were well past it, a damaged clutch cable and oil leak.
 We couldn’t source new tyres in Mongolia and had no time left to fix any of the problems.

 We had no choice, we’d come too far, it was either risk it to continue the trip or turn around and go home…